JamCart/7ty/7ty/readme.md

 A Svelte component is exposed to handle partial hydration.
 It takes two parameters:

 * `component` The Svelte component to render.
 This must be the actual component, *not* an import path.
-The component must have a non-empty `<script>` tag and be located inside the `src/` or otherwise it will not be picked up in the required step of preprocessing.
+The component must have a non-empty `<script>` tag or otherwise it will not be picked up in the required step of preprocessing.
 * `props` An object to pass to the component as props on initialization.
 It must be `JSON.stringify`able.

 ```html
 <script>